 I spent my 20s and early 30s building my career and generally enjoying life.
 I wasn’t ready to start a family, and that didn’t change until I met my husband at 36.
 A few years later, we started trying to get pregnant.
 I didn’t feel old, but fertility-wise, I was ancient.

 It became apparent that conceiving naturally wasn’t in the cards.
 Our initial plan — the “let’s just see if it happens!” approach — turned into devastating disappointment month after month.
 Even now, a few years later, it’s still painful and embarrassing to relive the feelings of helplessness that overtook that time in my life.

 While infertility treatments are physically demanding, several studies suggest that the emotional stress of the whole ordeal is the primary reason many couples decide to give up.
 Even in Sweden and the Netherlands, where treatments are subsidized by the government, researchers found that between one-half and two-thirds of patients stopped the treatments due to “the psychological burden and sense of futility,” according to one report.

-William Hurd, chief medical officer for the American Society for Reproductive Medicine, said that while everyone experiences stress differently, “you can’t underestimate it.
+Dr. William Hurd, chief medical officer for the American Society for Reproductive Medicine, says that while everyone experiences stress differently, “you can’t underestimate it.
 The further you go [with fertility treatments], the more stressful it is if it doesn’t work.
 If it works, you’re done.
 Everyone is happy.
 If it doesn’t, some people have lost a major part of their self, what they believe to be their future, and that’s terrifying.”